hansbogaards/COMPARE-HPV/README.md

 Used in _Projected health and economic effects of nonavalent versus bivalent HPV vaccination in the Netherlands: a data-driven analysis_ (link to paper).

 To run the code; save all the .R files in a main folder and save the folders _Data_ and _TransmissionModel_ (including its subfolders) in the main folder.
+Change your R working directory to the main folder.

 # .R files
 _HPVcompare_functions.R_ \